 The two main risk factors for wheat allergy are family history and age.

-If a close relative has an allergy, including wheat allergy, hay fever, and asthma, there is a higher risk of developing wheat allergy.
+If a close relative has an allergy, including wheat allergy, hay fever, and asthma, there is a higher risk of developing a wheat allergy.

 Infants and young children are more likely to a have wheat allergy than older people, because their immune and digestive systems are still immature.
 Most children eventually outgrow the allergy.

 The best treatment is to avoid wheat proteins, but this can be difficult as many foods contain them.